anephenix/rcg/README.md

 #### via CLI

-After you have installed rcg, cd into your react app, and run this:
+After you have installed rcg, cd into your React app, and run this:

 ```
-rcg MyComponent
+npx rcg MyComponent
 ```

 This will do the following: